 What is an environmental portrait and what is not

-An environmental portrait is not something that has to be formal.
+An environmental portrait does not have to be formal.
 I captured Philip Newberry, who had lost both legs and arms to spinal meningitis.
-Little Philip jumped up on the merry-go-round and was having fun and smiling at his parents.
-I just composed and had a great “environmental portrait.” of Philip.
+Little Philip jumped on the merry-go-round, had fun, and smiled at his parents.
+I just composed and had a great “environmental portrait” of Philip.

-This photo could also be used as an “environmental portrait” and may work better since I know a little more about Philip’s loss of feet and hands here.
+This photo could also be an “environmental portrait” and may work better since I know more about Philip’s loss of feet and hands here.
 It helps tell the story.
-Again this is not a “Posed Portrait.”
+Again, this is not a “Posed Portrait.”

 Sometimes you may have to set up a portrait, as I did here in the man’s kitchen.
 I added a light to help them see his face better.